IT-Administrators/cutpproh/README.md

 ### Installation

-If you want to use the headerfile inside your project type the following inside your terminal (requires git):
+To use the headerfile inside your project type the following inside your terminal (requires git):

 1. Using Powershell and git